 How do fitness tracking apps make money?

-What interesting features can you monetize?
 If you have a great idea for a fitness app, then we would be very happy to hear about it!
+Because as you can well see, we absolutely love developing fitness apps!

 See also: Cost to design an app